Hebrew At The Center Presents Sicha

 Jeremy J. Fingerman is the Chief Executive Officer for the Foundation for Jewish Camp (FJC).
 He became CEO of FJC in 2010 following a highly-successful 20+ year career in the consumer foods industry.
 Jeremy received his AB from Columbia and his MBA from Harvard Business School.
 He lives in Fort Lee, NJ with his wife and two young adult children

-Isaac Herzog serves as Chairman of the Executive The Jewish Agency for Israel since June 2018, succeeding Natan Sharansky.
+Isaac Herzog, recently selected as Israel’s 11th President, serves as Chairman of the Executive The Jewish Agency for Israel since June 2018, succeeding Natan Sharansky.
 Before leading The Jewish Agency, Mr. Herzog had been a member of Knesset (Israel’s parliament) since 2003.
 He had been the Chairman of Israel’s Labor Party since 2013, as well as the Knesset Opposition Leader.
 In the past 15 years, Mr. Herzog has held several ministerial posts: Minister of Housing and Construction; Minister of Tourism; Minister of Diaspora Affairs, Society and the Fight Against Anti-Semitism; and Minister of Welfare and Social Services.
 An attorney by training, Mr. Herzog was a senior partner at the law firm of Herzog, Fox & Ne’eman prior to entering politics.
 He lives in Tel Aviv with his wife, Michal.
 They have three sons.

 Avraham Infeld is a well-known Jewish educator who founded Melitz, an Israeli education nonprofit that fosters Jewish identity, served as the president of Hillel and was the first international director of Birthright.
 Born in South Africa and raised in a Zionist family, Avraham made aliyah to Israel and studied Jewish History and Bible at the Hebrew University, and Law at Tel Aviv University.
 Avraham is the recipient of the Hebrew University’s prestigious Samuel Rothberg Prize for Jewish Education, Hillel’s Renaissance Award, and recently received the Sylvan Adams Bonei Zion Lifetime Achievement Prize, “recognizing Anglos who have made a major contribution to the State of Israel.”